 #2.
 It’s a call out to everyone, especially those who believe in the power of community, to take action, to publicly state that youth homelessness matters and should be prevented

 #3.
-The time to take action is Youth Homelessness Matters Day on Wednesday 18 April for 2018
+The time to take action is Youth Homelessness Matters Day on Wednesday 17 April 2019

 More than 28, 000 young Australians do not have a home.
 In most instances, they do not have a home because they are escaping conflict and violence.
 They find it almost impossible to find a home because of the housing affordability crisis in Australia.